Season of the Celestial Scorpion

 Mythology and History

-Nature, Religion and astrology were intertwined in the ancient world.
-The ancient world was wiser and knew better than we do in this respect.
+Nature, science, religion and astrology were intertwined in the ancient world.
+The ancient world was wiser, and knew better than we do in this respect.

 The scorpion has been here far longer than we have – hundreds of millions of years, more than 450 million, compared with our six million or so.